📝 Publications

 CLIMB-3D: Continual Learning for Imbalanced 3D Instance Segmentation

-We introduce class-incremental learning for point cloud instance segmentation and curate benchmarks from the long-tail ScanNet200 dataset.
-To address class imbalance, we propose a novel module that ensures more uniform performance across frequent and rare classes.
+We introduce class-incremental learning for point cloud instance segmentation, with benchmarks from the long-tail ScanNet200 dataset.
+We also propose a module to address class imbalance and improve performance across frequent and rare classes..

 CLIP Model is an Efficient Continual Learner